dncoble/CubicOptimal/README.md

 See more in Coordinates Heuristics.md

-# Current version: 0.2.1
+# Current version: 0.3.0

 Plan for versions:

 0.2.1: Complete structure of how packages c, s, h, and q interact.

 0.3.0: Restructure Cube class with permutations.
+Rotations x48 work.

-Rotations x96 work.
+0.3.1: Rotations x96 work.

+0.3.2: Implement ways to measure timing costs for expansion.

-0.3.1: Create big tables and use sym coordinates to reach ~14-15 depth.
+0.3.3: Create big tables and use sym coordinates to reach ~14-15 depth.

-0.3.2: Create power and lexicographic heuristics.
+0.3.4: Create power and lexicographic heuristics.

-0.3.3: Implement SMA* search.
+0.3.5: Implement SMA* search.

 0.4.0: Coordinate class able to receive permutation input and perform operations on it.